LeNPaul/portfolio-jekyll-theme/_posts/2021-10-25-Part-Three-Vathr.md

 ---
 layout: post
-title: "Hello Mudda, Hello Vathr"
+title: "Hello Muddah, Hello Vathr"
 ---

 From time to time there are slow news days.
 Today's not one of them.